Visa Waiver Program

 > What activities are allowed with an ESTA?

-- Invest in the US
+- Investing in the United States;

 - Take training courses or attend professional conferences.